This blog post was last updated on 17 March, 2023 to reflect the following changes:

 After the user gives you permission, you can send messages based on the frequency they chose about whatever topic you like (no seriously)

-Why are recurring notifications a huge advantage for Chatbots?
+Why are Subscription Lists a huge advantage for Chatbots?

-Recurring notifications is a big shift for Meta’s messaging strategy.
-From March 2020 till this week, Facebook’s policy only allowed you to send messages within a 24-hour window.
+Subscriber Lists are a big shift for Meta’s messaging strategy.
+From March 2020 till early 2022, Facebook’s policy only allowed you to send messages within a 24-hour window.
 After that period had closed or unless the user re-opened the chat with you, you had to resort to a number of different methods (we outline the best ones here in this blog post).
 But now, with the user’s permission, you can message them outside of this window and as long as it abides by the conditions they opted-in for.

 But where it REALLY is going to be an advantage, is using this communication method compared to other more regular or consistent channels.